toonvandenbos/ResponsiveGridz/readme.md

 #ResponsiveGridz

+> **This is an old repository**.
+The project is being used and enhanced in the [white-sass](https://github.com/whiteCube/white-sass) library, made by WhiteCube (Belgian digital agency I created).

 ##How to use

 1. Include this file at the beginning of your main design file using the SASS syntax.